 Diabetes Medical Malpractice

-On a previous posting on this site I had commented on diabetes medical malpractice from the medical point of view, i.e. things that the doctor may have done wrong.
+On another page on this site I had commented on diabetes medical malpractice from the medical point of view, i.e. things that the doctor may have done wrong.
 Any medical malpractice analysis is a two-way street, i.e. you not only look at the fault of the physician but you may also have to look at the conduct of the patient.

 Diabetes is sometimes called the life style disease principally because your risk of getting this blood sugar disorder is increased if you live an unhealthy life style.
 If on the other hand you follow a healthy diet, exercise and control your blood pressure, weight and cholesterol then the risk of getting diabetes is considerably reduced.